agnjuh/agnjuh/README.md

 ---

 ### Contact
-For collaboration or professional enquiries, you can reach me at: https://agnjuh.github.io
+Professional enquiries can be sent through the form at: https://agnjuh.github.io/#contact